EnigmasLab/enigma-core/docs/docs/learn/glossary.md

 ## Governance

-Governance is the democratic process that allows users and [validators](#validator) to make changes to Injective.
+Governance is the democratic process that allows users and [validators](#validator) to make changes to Enigma.
 Community members submit, vote, and implement proposals.
-One staked [INJ](#inj) is equal to one vote.
+One staked [FURY](#fury) is equal to one vote.

 ## Governance proposal

-A written submission for a change or addition to the Injective protocol.
-Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to Injective.
+A written submission for a change or addition to the Enigma protocol.
+Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to Enigma.

 ## IBC

 Inter-Blockchain Communication.
 The technology that enables different [blockchains](#blockchain) to interact with each other.
 IBC allows for assets to be traded and transacted across different blockchains.

-## INJ
+## FURY

-The native token of Injective.
+The native token of Enigma.

-## injectived
+## enigmad

-The command-line interface for interacting with an Injective node.
+The command-line interface for interacting with an Enigma node.

-For more information on injectived, see [`injectived` guides](../develop/tools/injectived/02_using.md).
+For more information on enigmad, see [`enigmad` guides](../develop/tools/enigmad/02_using.md).

-## Injective core
+## Enigma core

-The official source code for Injective.
+The official source code for Enigma.

-For more information on the Injective core, see [Injective core modules](../develop/modules/Injective/auction/).
+For more information on the Enigma core, see [Enigma core modules](../develop/modules/Enigma/auction/).

-## Injective Hub
+## Enigma Hub

-Inejctive's platform for wallets, governance, staking and INJ burn auctions.
+Inejctive's platform for wallets, governance, staking and FURY burn auctions.

-To learn about the features of Injective Hub, visit the [Injective Hub guide](../learn/injective-hub/).
+To learn about the features of Enigma Hub, visit the [Enigma Hub guide](../learn/enigma-hub/).

 ## Inactive set